neupaneb/Career_coach/README.md

 # AI Career Coach Web App

-  ## Running the code
+## Running the Code

-  Run `npm i` to install the dependencies.
+Run `npm install` in both frontend and backend folders to install the dependencies.

-  Run `npm run dev` to start the development server.
+Run `npm run dev` in each folder to start the development servers.